coreboot/coreboot/Documentation/mainboard/supermicro/x11-lga1151-series/x11-lga1151-series.md

 These issues apply to all boards.
 Have a look at the board-specific issues, too.

-- Intel SGX causes secondary APs to crash (disabled for now) when HT is enabled (Fix is WIP CB:35312)
 - TianoCore doesn't work with Aspeed NGI, as it's text mode only (Fix is WIP CB:35726)

 ## ToDo